collective/jquery.recurrenceinput.js/README.rst

 High priority:

 * Coverage running, and extend tests to 100%.
-* Add RDATE and EXDATE data to the human readable output (at the moment the description of the recurrence doesn't include them).
 * The list of occurrences should be shown in the field itself, and not just in the popup (possibly just in read-only mode?)
 * The occurrence list should be refreshed when you have changed the recurrence